-Faculty and staff who have a problem using the Engineering Base Desktop, including restoring backed-up data or accessing departmental servers and printers, should contact their departmental IT support staff for assistance.
+Faculty and staff who have a problem using the Engineering Base Desktop (EBD), including restoring backed-up data or accessing departmental servers and printers, should contact their departmental IT support staff for assistance.
 They are also encouraged to review our knowledge base for answers to frequently asked questions.

-Support of the Engineering Base Desktop is shared between CAEN and departments, and when necessary, CAEN will work with departmental IT support staff regarding:
+Support of the EBD is shared between CAEN and departments, and when necessary, CAEN will work with departmental IT support staff regarding:

 Departmental IT support staff should make sure to read the Pre-Deployment Guide before beginning the deployment process.
-Any questions or problems regarding deployment of the Engineering Base Desktop should be reported to CAEN.
+Any questions or problems regarding deployment of the EBD should be reported to CAEN.

 The initial set of hardware is comprised of models that are already supported or recommended for purchase by CAEN.
-Being identified as supported hardware means that device drivers and applications for that system have been tested and verified to work with the Engineering Base Desktop.
-You may also run the Engineering Base Desktop in a virtual machine:
+Being identified as supported hardware means that device drivers and applications for that system have been tested and verified to work with the EBD.
+You may also run the EBD in a virtual machine:

 - HP Z2